Updated June 2, 2012

-This is the ninety-fifth in a series of reviews of the best dive resort locations around the world.
+This is the ninety-fifth in a series of reviews of the best scuba diving destinations around the world.
 In this post, the focus is on the Dominican Republic.
 In addition to this series on dive resort locations, the best worldwide liveaboard diving locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards/Resorts on the menu at the top and choose a title from the list.

-Undersea World – The lengthy coastline is surrounded by mangrove forests, and vast fringing reefs of rich and pristine coral formations, interesting terrain with caverns and swim-throughs and lots of marine life.
-The reef is characterized by large gorgonians, huge barrel and tube sponges and lots of reef tropicals and macro life like grunts, yellowtails, tangs, octopus, shrimps, crabs, pufferfish, and moray eels, to name a few.
+The lengthy coastline is surrounded by mangrove forests, and vast fringing reefs of rich and pristine coral formations, interesting terrain with caverns and swim-throughs, and lots of marine life.
+The reef is characterized by large gorgonians, huge barrel, and tube sponges, and lots of reef tropicals and macro life like grunts, yellowtails, tangs, octopus, shrimps, crabs, pufferfish, and moray eels, to name a few.
 Stingrays, nurse sharks, and turtles are residents, and big schools of jacks and barracuda, and eagle rays are some of the passing pelagics.
 In addition, North Atlantic humpback whales in the thousands migrate to the Silver Bank in the north for breeding from January to April, and there are a number of interesting deep wrecks.

 - Air temperature is always warm with average daily temperatures from 23-27°C (74-80°F).